Koki-Minoda/badugi-app/src/docs/badugi_bugs_and_roadmap.md

 ### Documentation & localization housekeeping
 - [ ] Move `src/docs/current_bugs.md` to `docs/bugs/current_bugs.md`, archive any corrupted copies, and update references so the blocker registry has one canonical UTF-8 location.
 - [x] Relocated `config/tournamentStructure.js` into `src/tournament/tournamentStructure.js` and updated the import in `ui/App.jsx` so everybody shares the same source file.
-- [ ] Build a centralized comment catalog: create parallel Japanese/English files that list every on-screen log/tooltip/prompt, and have `App.jsx`/HUD helpers read from that catalog before writing text to the console or overlays.
+- [ ] Build a centralized comment catalog: create parallel Japanese/English resources (e.g., `src/i18n/comments_ja.json` and `src/i18n/comments_en.json` plus `ui/utils/commentCatalog.js`) that describe every HUD prompt/logging string, and have `App.jsx`/HUD helpers read from that catalog before emitting console output or overlay text so that comment localization and E2E debugging remain synchronized.